-A modern comfort station with shower baths and an ample supply of excellent water for all purposes are some of the conveniences found on the public camp ground on the rim west of the lodge.
+Modern comfort stations with shower baths and an ample supply of excellent water for all purposes are some of the conveniences found on the public camp ground on the rim west of the lodge.
+A comfortable community house, with fireplace and dance floor, is the center of evening recreation.